superlinked/VectorHub/docs/use_cases/social_media_retrieval.md

         )
 ```

-Note that by wrapping the embedding model with the `EmbeddingModelSingleton` class, we can easily swap it.
-For example, in this article, we have used `sentence-transformers/all-MiniLM-L6-v2` as it is very light, fast, and runs on a CPU.
-But you might need a more powerful model in a production-grade setup with millions of records.
-To do so, you only have to change the implementation of the `EmbeddingModelSingleton` class without touching anything else.
+Wrapping the embedding model with the `EmbeddingModelSingleton` class allows you to **easily swap the model to fit the requirements of different use cases**.
+For example, we use `sentence-transformers/all-MiniLM-L6-v2` for our implementation because it's very light, fast, and runs on a CPU.
+For your use case, on the other hand, you may require a more powerful model in a production-grade setup with millions of records.
+You can change your model simply by changing the implementation of the `EmbeddingModelSingleton` class.
+You don't need to touch anything else.

 ### 4.5.
 Load to Qdrant

-To load the LinkedIn posts to Qdrant, you have to override Bytewax's `StatelessSinkPartition` class that signals an **output** in a Bytewax flow:
+To load the LinkedIn posts to Qdrant, you have to override Bytewax's `StatelessSinkPartition` class (which signals an **output** in a Bytewax flow):

 ```python
 class QdrantVectorSink(StatelessSinkPartition):